MUHAMMAD-IMRAN92/blog-project-assignment/README.md

 # All code is in master branch

+Steps to follow:
+1. clone the project
+2. checkout into master branch
+3. update .env file (you can use the sql file attached with the project)
+4. use composer install
+5. php artisan serve

 #Attached a sql file for databaase

-# clone the project -> checkout into master branch -> update .env file (you can use the sql file attached with the project) -> use composer install -> php artisan serve

 User Authentication: